Early Childhood (P3) Alternate Route Certificate Program

 Certification Process

-Register at www.ets.org and pass the required Praxis tests (Early Childhood Content Knowledge #5025 AND the Core Academic Skills for Educators Combined Test (5752) combined or individually 5713, 5723, and 5733.
-See https://www.ets.org/praxis/nj/requirements/
+• Register at ets.organd pass the required Praxis tests (Early Childhood Content Knowledge #5025.
+Note: Praxis Core Academic Skills for Educators Combined Test (5752) combined or individually 5713, 5723, and 5733, are required for Limited CE] See https://www.ets.org/praxis/nj/requirements/

-Upon review of your undergraduate transcripts, passing score on state-approved basic skills tests (CORE or SAT or ACT or GRE), and passing score on Early Childhood Praxis II, NJDOE will issue a CE if you meet the GPA requirements and have an appropriate academic major (or a minimum of 60 credits in Liberal Arts).
+• Upon review of your undergraduate transcripts, passing score on Early Childhood Praxis II [Code:5025], NJDOE will issue a CE if you meet the GPA requirements and have an appropriate academic major (or a minimum of 60 credits in Liberal Arts).
 This can take anywhere from 2-4 months.

-Special Note: While some nonpublic schools or child development centers will employ you without a CE in hand, you must have a CE in order to complete the specialized alternate route courses and the PTP mentoring and evaluation.
+• Important: While some non-public schools or child development centers will employ you without a CE in hand, you must have a CE in order to complete the specialized alternate route courses and the PTP mentoring and evaluation.

 Additional Resources